Hours of Operation

 ASPCA Animal Poison Control Center – 888-426-4435 Your best resource for any animal poison-related emergency, 24 hours a day, 365 days a year.
 If you think that your pet may have ingested a potentially poisonous substance, please call them.
 A $65 consultation fee may be applied to your credit card.

-Gulf Coast Veterinary Specialists – Please visit site for specific phone number by specialty.
+Gulf Coast Veterinary Specialists – Please visit the site for specific phone numbers by specialty.
 Gulf Coast Veterinary Specialists was founded in 1988 to provide the highest quality specialized care for companion animals.
 Located in the heart of Houston, this referral-only, multi-practice veterinary center enables your family veterinarian to incorporate advanced diagnostic procedures, sophisticated technology, and the exceptional skills of our board-certified specialists into their general practice.